Nico O’Reilly double seals key 2-1 win for Man City over Newcastle United

 - list 4 of 4Allegri and Milan rage at Fabregas as Como boss admits ‘unsporting’ act

-O’Reilly headed in Erling Haaland’s cross to restore City’s lead in the 27th minute and it proved to the match-winner as Pep Guardiola’s side cut Arsenal’s lead to two points.
+O’Reilly headed in Erling Haaland’s cross to restore City’s lead in the 27th minute, and it proved to be the match-winner as Pep Guardiola’s side cut Arsenal’s lead to two points.

-The stuttering form of Arsenal, who drew with bottom club Wolverhampton Wanderers on Wednesday, has opened the door for City but victory over Newcastle was imperative.
+The stuttering form of Arsenal, who drew with the bottom club Wolverhampton Wanderers on Wednesday, opened the door for City, but victory over Newcastle was imperative.

-It looked like a formality early on as they over-run their visitors but it was a different story after the break as they nervously held on to the victory.
+It looked like a formality early on as they overran their visitors, but it was a different story after the break as they nervously held on to the victory.

 Nothing illustrated City’s determination more than the sight of goal-machine Haaland working tirelessly back in his own area, blocking shots and making clearing headers.

-Newcastle pushed hard for an equaliser and when the final whistle blew there was relief around the Etihad Stadium and they will now be watching Arsenal’s Sunday derby with added interest.
+Newcastle pushed hard for an equaliser, and when the final whistle blew, there was relief around Etihad Stadium.
+They will now be watching Arsenal’s Sunday derby with added interest.

 City were slick at the start and went ahead when a surging Omar Marmoush played in O’Reilly.
-He could have touched it on for Haaland to his left, but the 20-year-old opted to trust his left-foot and his powerful shot beat Nick Pope.
+He could have touched it on for Haaland to his left, but the 20-year-old opted to trust his left foot, and his powerful shot beat Nick Pope.

-Newcastle were level soon afterwards, though, as a weak clearance fell to Hall whose shot took a touch off a City player before beating keeper Gianluigi Donnarumma.
+Newcastle were level soon afterwards, though, as a weak clearance fell to Hall, whose shot took a touch off a City player before beating keeper Gianluigi Donnarumma.

-Haaland was not on the scoresheet but he showed many other attributes to his game and it was his measured cross that was met by O’Reilly who directed his header past Pope.
+Haaland was not on the scoresheet but showed many other attributes to his game, and it was his measured cross that was met by O’Reilly, who directed his header past Pope.

-City were nowhere near as effective as an attacking force after the break but defended doggedly when required and were always a threat on the counter-attack.
+City were nowhere near as effective as an attacking force after the break, but they defended doggedly when required and were always a threat on the counter-attack.

-They now have 56 points from 27 games and should Arsenal fail to beat Tottenham on Sunday, will feel that they have the title race firmly in their hands
+They now have 56 points from 27 games.
+Should Arsenal fail to beat Tottenham on Sunday, City will feel they have the title race firmly in their hands.

-O’Reilly said he was “over the moon” to bag the goals and three points.
+O’Reilly said he was “over the moon” about the goals and three points.

-“The win was the most important thing.
-Close the gap and apply as much pressure as possible,” he told TNT Sports.
+“The win was the most important thing: close the gap and apply as much pressure as possible,” he told TNT Sports.

 “Very happy with the two goals.
 It is a dream of mine to win [the Premier League].”